RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 The issues I have:

-* Few shortcuts - I know this seems silly, but there are few shortcuts available.
 * **TERRIBLE** default bindings - The default bindings are some sort of next level trash.
 A number of useful functions are unbound, and useful functions (like tools) are bound to overlapping keys.
 * Multiple Layers - You cant search just everything.
 You need to know if your binding is global, console, event list, step sequencer, etc... etc...
 You're left to browsing 18 sub-layers of shortcuts by hand.
 * Slow - the keyboard shortcuts window is slow to load, slow to bind/unbind and slow to switch "areas".